 What is the benefit of Options Counseling?

-- Visit a Pregnancy Care Clinic.
+- Visit a Pregnancy Care Clinic OR seek the assistance of a licensed therapist in your area (One that is not associated with an adoption agency).
 Click here to find a pregnancy care clinic near you.

-- Ask your adoption professional or doctor for information on your options and for resources to receive unbiased options counseling.
+- Ask your adoption professional or doctor for information on your options and for resources to receive unbiased, adoption-neutral options counseling.